AdobeDocs/experience-platform.en/help/rtcdp/destinations/activate-destinations.md

 ![recommended attributes](/help/rtcdp/destinations/assets/recommended-attributes.png)

+Additionally, you can mark different attributes as **[!UICONTROL Mandatory]**.
+Marking an attribute as mandatory makes it so the exported segment must contain that attribute.
+As a result, it can be used as an additionally form of filtering.

-We recommend one of the attributes to be a [unique identifier](/help/rtcdp/destinations/email-marketing-destinations.md#identity) from your schema.
+It is recommended that one of the attributes is a [unique identifier](/help/rtcdp/destinations/email-marketing-destinations.md#identity) from your schema.
 For more information about mandatory attributes, see Identity in the [Email marketing destinations](/help/rtcdp/destinations/email-marketing-destinations.md#identity) article.

 >[!NOTE]
 >